cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 **`--lock-wait-timeout=timeout`**

 Do not wait forever to acquire shared table locks at the beginning of the dump.
 Instead, fail if unable to lock a table within the specified timeout.
 The timeout may be specified in any of the formats accepted by `SET statement_timeout`.
-Allowed values vary depending on the server version you are dumping from, but an integer number of milliseconds is accepted by all Greenplum Database versions.
+Allowed values vary depending on the server version you are dumping from, but an integer number of milliseconds is accepted by all Cloudberry Database versions.

 **`--no-security-labels`**